fukingwa/weiboscope3.0/README.md

 6) Create a new directory and put the envirnoment R image file WB.RData in there

-7) Run R and Run the command: source("https://raw.githubusercontent.com/fukingwa/weiboscope3.0/main/weiboscope_scraper.R")
+7) Run R in the command line and execute in the console: source("https://raw.githubusercontent.com/fukingwa/weiboscope3.0/main/weiboscope_scraper.R")

-8) Login Weibo (need smartphone to scan QR code) when you are asked.
-Click any key to continue
+8) Login Weibo (need smartphone to scan QR code) in the pop window when you are asked.
+Press  any key to continue

-9) If the program is broken but the window is still up, Run Step 6 and select 2) jump start to resume
+9) If the program is borken and stopped to the console but the window is still up, Follow Step 7 to execute the command and select 2) jump start to resume